DavidRelut/Eslint-Prettier-Node-Typescript-Jest-starter/README.md

 `npm i dotenv-safe`

-Create 2 files *.env* and ".env.example"
+Create 2 files *.env* and *.env.example*.
-the first contains our environment variable and the second the variable without our information, but just an example of the values ​​we expect to receive.
+The first contains our environment variable and the second the variable without our information, but just an example of the values ​​we expect to receive.

 After that import and configure dotenv.